 54 Pages Posted: 8 Sep 2020 Last revised: 9 Dec 2020

 Date Written: August 17, 2020

-Using experimental data from a comprehensive field study, we explore the causal effects of algorithmic discrimination on economic efficiency and social welfare.
-We harness economic, game-theoretic, and state-of-the-art machine learning concepts allowing us to overcome the central challenge of missing counterfactuals, which generally impedes assessing economic downstream consequences of algorithmic discrimination.
-This way, we are able to precisely quantify downstream efficiency and welfare ramifications, which provides us a unique opportunity to assess whether the introduction of an AI system is actually desirable.
-Our results highlight that AI systems’ capabilities in enhancing welfare critically depends on the degree of inherent algorithmic biases.
-While an unbiased system in our setting outperforms humans and creates substantial welfare gains, the positive impact steadily decreases and ultimately reverses the more biased an AI system becomes.
-We show that this relation is particularly concerning in selective-labels environments, i.e., settings where outcomes are only observed if decision-makers take a particular action so that the data is selectively labeled, because commonly used technical performance metrics like the precision measure are prone to be deceptive.
-Finally, our results depict that continued learning, by creating feedback loops, can remedy algorithmic discrimination and associated negative effects over time.
+Using a novel theoretical framework and data from a comprehensive field study we conducted over a period of three years, we outline the causal effects of algorithmic discrimination on economic efficiency and social welfare in a strategic setting under uncertainty.
+We combine economic, game-theoretic, and applied machine learning concepts allowing us to overcome the central challenge of missing counterfactuals, which generally impedes showcasing economic downstream consequences of algorithmic discrimination.
+Using our framework and unique data, we provide both theoretical and empirical evidence on the consequences of algorithmic discrimination.
+Our unique empirical setting allows us to precisely quantify efficiency and welfare ramifications relative to an ideal world where there are no information asymmetries.
+Our results emphasize that Artificial Intelligence systems' capabilities in overcoming information asymmetries and thereby enhancing welfare negatively depend on the degree of inherent algorithmic discrimination against specific groups in the population.
+This relation is particularly concerning in selective-labels environments where outcomes are only observed if decision-makers take a particular action so that the data is selectively labeled.
+The reason is that commonly used technical performance metrics like the precision measure can be highly deceptive and lead to wrong conclusions.
+Finally, our results depict that continued learning, by creating feedback loops, can help remedy algorithmic discrimination and associated negative effects over time.

 JEL Classification: M20